 Basilica di Santa Maria Della Salute

-You’ve seen the beautiful rooftop stretching above the other buildings while walking along the Ponte dell’Accademia, but now it’s time to get up close and personal with the Basilica de Santa Maria Della Salute.
+You’ve seen the beautiful rooftop piercing the horizon while walking along the Ponte dell’Accademia, but now it’s time to get up close and personal with the Basilica di Santa Maria Della Salute.

 The exterior is a delight all by itself, but make sure to peek inside (with free admission, why not!) to see the patterned marble floors and bright ceiling.

 The Dorsoduro district is one of the best places to get lost in Venice.
 Charming alleyways, friendly people, cute shops and grand campi (squares).
 Leisurely, make your way from the Peggy Guggenheim museum to Santa Margherita square, spending some time exploring.

 Campo Santa Margherita is one of the best squares in Venice, so stop here for some lunch at one of the many outside restaurants.
 People-watch, and enjoy traditional squid risotto.

 The alleyways in this area are easy to navigate and I didn’t once require a cheeky look at Google Maps.
 So, don’t fret if you feel like you are getting lost along your 2 days itinerary for Venice and need to stick with the schedule, Venice is best explored without a strict calendar.